-Biorem has sales and manufacturing offices across North America and in China, a dedicated research facility, an analytical and microbial laboratory, a worldwide sales representative network, and a dedicated service and support division.
+Biorem has sales and manufacturing offices across North America and in China, a dedicated research facility, a worldwide sales representative network, and a dedicated service and support division.
 As a result, Biorem has the resources available to ensure that projects are handled promptly and professionally from conception to completion.

-The Company has more than 1,000 installed systems worldwide.
+The Company has more than 1,200 installed systems worldwide.

-Significant Events For The First Quarter 2017
+Significant Events For The First Quarter 2018

-Key events of note in Q1 2017 include the following:
+Key events of note in Q1 2018 include the following:

-- Order bookings for the quarter were \$5.3 million - Order backlog at the end of the quarter stood at \$20.0 million - Earnings for the quarter were \$17,000 - Working capital increased to \$5.3 million at March 31, 2017 compared to \$2.3 on December 31, 2016. - In January 2017 all of the Company's outstanding convertible debentures and accrued interest on the debentures with a total value of \$2,160,000 were converted to 17,203,304 common shares - In January 2017 5,710,000 share purchase warrants were exercised for 5,710,000 common shares resulting in net proceeds of \$707,000 to the Company - Cash on hand increased to \$4.3 million at March 31, 2017 from \$1.1 million on December 31, 2016.
+- Order bookings for the quarter were \$6.0 million - Order backlog at the end of the quarter stood at \$21.6 million - Net loss for the quarter was \$169,000 - Working capital remained unchanged at \$7.2 million at March 31, 2018 - Cash on hand increased to \$5.8 million at March 31, 2018 from \$3.6 million on December 31, 2017.